monsiaz/audit_sortlist/Issues/Technical/SEO/fix_403_image_indexing.md

 4.  **Test with Google Search Console**: After implementing potential fixes, use the "URL Inspection" tool in Google Search Console (testing the live URL) for several of these `/_next/image` URLs to see if Googlebot can now access them successfully.

-5.  **Monitor GSC and Logs**: Continuously monitor Google Search Console for any new or recurring 403 errors on these paths and check server logs to confirm Googlebot's access.
+5.  **Monitor GSC and logs**: Continuously monitor Google Search Console for any new or recurring 403 errors on these paths and check server logs to confirm Googlebot's access.

 ---